hasadna/knesset-data-pipelines/README.md

 ```

-## running the knesset dump_to_db pipeline
+## dumping data to redash DB

-The dump to db pipeline is used to populate the obudget redash at http://data.obudget.org/
+This is used to populate the obudget redash at http://data.obudget.org/

 To test locally, start a postgresql server:

 ```
 docker run -d --rm --name postgresql -p 5432:5432 -e POSTGRES_PASSWORD=123456 postgres
 ```

+Run the all package with dump.to_sql enabled

+`DPP_DB_ENGINE=postgresql://postgres:123456@localhost:5432/postgres pipenv run dpp run ./committees/all`

 Run the dump to db pipeline: